arievdp/flat-cost-calculator/README.md

 # Flat Splitter

-A personal project to split housing costs between flatmates.
+A personal project (work in progress) that splits housing costs between flatmates.

 Flat Splitter uses:
 - Ruby on Rails
 - Tailwind CSS
 - Devise for authentication
 - Omniauth for social logins

 ## Installation
 This app needs Ruby version 2.6.6 on your computer.
 If you need help with installing Ruby using `rbenv`, you can follow this [guide](https://www.digitalocean.com/community/tutorials/how-to-install-ruby-on-rails-with-rbenv-on-ubuntu-18-04#step-1-%E2%80%93-install-rbenv-and-dependencies).